sagb/rsync-super/README.md

 - The patch is kept clean, minimal, and well understood.

-- The `update` script is intended to be run by cron for automatically applying new upstream rsync versions.
-In contrast, no automation is recommended for updating rsync-super patch.
+- The `update` script is intended to be run by cron to automatically apply new upstream rsync versions.
+You can precede this cron job with an update of the rsync-super patch itself.

 ## Miscelaneous